dorucioclea/paysuper-recurring-repository/readme.md

 ## Features

-* Securely storing information about a customer's payment to simplify next payments.
+* Securely stores information about customer payments to simplify next payments.
-* Finding all saved customer's payment methods using the management method.
+* Finds all saved customer's payment methods using the management method.
-* Finding one saved customer's payment method using the management method.
+* Finds one saved customer's payment method using the management method.
-* Removing a saved customer's payment method using the management method.
+* Removes a saved customer's payment method using the management method.

 ## Table of Contents